indoorNavi/IndoorNavigator/README.md

   Meeting notes: Start from scratch, Project should use a small area of some building to test

-  **Meeting notes 2**: Not enough resources on web-application bluetooth - starting with mobile application (made w js) then transition to web app.
+  **Meeting notes 2**: Not enough resources on web-application with bluetooth - starting with mobile application (made w js) then transition to web app.
 Use JS so easy to transition to web app later on.
+Everyone will be back in July so we all can work with the Beacons, physically.
+  Use Evothings Studio, an IoT IDE, compatible with Estimote beacons

 ### Long Term Goals:
 - [ ] Make a map of school